Chaos terrain: On Mars

 On April 1, 2010, NASA released the first images under the HiWish program in which citizens suggested places for HiRISE to photograph.
 One of the eight locations was Aureum Chaos.
 The first image below gives a wide view of the area.
 The next two images are from the HiRISE image.

 THEMIS image of wide view of following HiRISE images.
 Black box shows approximate location of HiRISE images.
 This image is just a part of the vast area known as Aureum Chaos.
 Click on image to see more details.

 Aureum Chaos, as seen by HiRISE, under the HiWish program.

 Close up view of previous image, as seen by HiRISE under HiWish program.
 Small round dots are boulders.

 On Mercury

 On Mercury, chaos terrain can be hilly or lineated.
-An original theory for the formation of chaos terrain on Mercury is an impact basin on the opposite side of the planet.
-However, there is some terrain on Mercury that has no connections to an impact basin, so this theory doesn't fully explain Mercury's chaos terrain.
+An original hypothesis for the formation of chaos terrain on Mercury is an impact basin on the opposite side of the planet.
+However, there is some terrain on Mercury that has no connections to an impact basin, so this hypthesis does not fully explain Mercury's chaos terrain.

 A large portion of chaos terrain on Mercury is antipodal to the Caloris basin.
 They are the result of the ejecta and resurfacing caused by such a large impact.